MetaMask/metamask-docs/docs/guide/snaps.md

 #### Custom UI in MetaMask using a defined set of components

-Display custom UI within MetaMask using a set of pre-defined components, including inline Markdown.
-This custom UI can include actionable controls for dynamic interfaces that respond to user input.
+Display [Custom UI](./snaps-concepts.html#custom-ui) within MetaMask using a set of pre-defined components, including inline Markdown.

 ### Propose a feature